RULES HELP KEEP EVERYONE PLAYING FAIR!

 16. Governing Law: This Agreement shall be deemed to be made under, and shall be construed in accordance with and shall be governed by, the laws of the State of Alaska.
 Suit to enforce any provision of this Agreement or to obtain any remedy with respect hereto may be brought in Superior Court, Alaska (subject to the arbitration clause above), and for this purpose each party hereby expressly and irrevocably consents to the jurisdiction of said court.
 In the event that the sum in dispute is subject to the jurisdiction of a justice court, such suits will be filed in the state of Alaska.
 THE PREVAILING PARTY SHALL BE ENTITLED TO REASONABLE ATTORNEY’S FEES AND COSTS.
 FOR ANY ARBITRATED MATTER, THE ARBITRATOR IS AUTHORIZED TO AWARD FEES AND COSTS.

-17. Internal Revenue Service: EOA is a third-party record keeper reporting all sales to the Internal Revenue Service (IRS).
+17. Taxes & The Internal Revenue Service: EOA is a third-party record keeper reporting all sales to the Internal Revenue Service (IRS).
 EOA provides Members with a 1099B as required by the IRS for each calendar year.
+Members are advised that transactions involving trade dollars and cash blends are generally treated as taxable events for federal, state and local tax purposes.
+Members should consult with their tax advisor.

 We are a twenty-three year old group of hundreds of Alaskan businesses and thousands of cardholders who trade among ourselves.